canonical/ubuntu-core-docs/docs/en/seeding-classic-image.md

  - `/var/snapd/seed/assertions/` contains the assertions you want to seed.
  - `/var/snapd/seed/seed.yaml` provides configuration data.

-All you need to do is add this directory to your image in the required place.
+All you need to do is add this directory to the root of your image.
 On first boot, snapd handles the rest, verifying the snaps by their assertions and installing them, and verifying and importing any assertions (such as  the model assertion).